 Many of the graduate and professional programs offered at the University include experiential coursework.
 Prior to taking a course that includes an experiential component, students are required to demonstrate that they have the necessary skills, aptitude, and competencies to successfully complete the course.
 Faculty of departments/programs that offer experiential courses have the discretion of denying or terminating enrollment in these courses to students evaluated as not possessing the necessary clinical competencies.
-Procedures used to assess clinical competency vary across programs.
-Students may obtain additional information from their Department Chair or Program Director.
 Students who do not demonstrate adequate clinical and experiential competency can be dismissed from their program.